-Using the ClearCount 3D people counting system paired with Vea Analytics platform, advanced features can be utilized to measure queue metrics, dwell zones and occupancy.
+Using a SenSource people counting system paired with Vea Analytics platform, advanced features can be utilized to measure queue metrics, dwell zones and occupancy.
 Applicable to a variety of industries, this real-time data means precise decisions can be made as soon as necessary for real-time results.

 Realizing and optimizing queue metrics will decrease wait times and service times, ultimately improving customer satisfaction.

 Determine how many people are in line at a given time to determine if it’s necessary to deploy additional service staff.